Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     2. The Government shall meet and act as a collective authority, and shall be collectively responsible for the Departments of State administered by the members of the Government.\
+    3. The confidentiality of discussions at meetings of the Government shall be respected in all circumstances save only where the High Court determines that disclosure should be made in respect of a particular matter—\
+        i. in the interests of the administration of justice by a Court, or\
+        ii. by virtue of an overriding public interest, pursuant to an application in that behalf by a tribunal appointed by the Government or a Minister of the Government on the authority of the Houses of the Oireachtas to inquire into a matter stated by them to be of public importance.\
-    3. The Government shall prepare Estimates of the Receipts and Estimates of the Expenditure of the State for each financial year, and shall present them to Dáil Éireann for consideration.\
+    4. The Government shall prepare Estimates of the Receipts and Estimates of the Expenditure of the State for each financial year, and shall present them to Dáil Éireann for consideration.\